 Instead, shea butter is most commonly used in beauty and skincare products due to its high concentration of fatty acids.
 The butter is composed of five principal fatty acids: palmitic, stearic, oleic, linoleic, and arachidic.
 Stearic and oleic acid together account for 85 to 90% of shea butter's composition.
 This blend of skin-loving ingredients deliver a number of positive benefits to our skin.

 Shea butter is solid, but soft, at warm temperatures.
 It is creamy and highly spreadable - perfect for applying on our body when we need a little bit of extra moisturisation.
+It is easily softened when in a room temperature environment or gently heated.

 What is shea butter made from?